COMP3340-2024-GP11/mmpretrain/README.md

 ## Commands to reproduce results<a id="cmd_repro"/>

   if any command do not work in case. please use the "absolute path" of model configs or pretrain pth.
+ !!!
+In ViT, Additional data and TinyVit, We need to change the path of pth file to the absolute path.!!! then do the training
 ### Train model command (and testing)
 Place: be in the code folder given and activate the mmpretrain env already Data and pth: drag data folder and pth folder to the coder folder submitted.